-The last 3 years has been jam packed with buying a house and solidifying our positions on the corporate ladder.
-But with the biological clock ticking and the big three-0 fast approaching this year for the both of us, the road is calling.
+The last 4 years has been jam packed with buying a house and solidifying our positions on the corporate ladder.
+But with the biological clock ticking and with us both just turning the big three-0, the road is calling.

-We are looking forward now to a minimum of 12 months on the road during 2014.
+We are looking forward now to a minimum of 12 months on the road from March 2nd 2014.
 The last trip was planned to the tee (thanks to my anal retentive Virgo coming out in me).
 So this time around things will be a little different, no rules, no plans, just keep going til the money runs out.
 Okay maybe a little planning....

 I have been reading all of your great blogs and jotting down some of the great places and experiences you have all been having.
 So a rough plan may be hatched from that.
 My heart keeps going to the SE Asia blogs, so for sure it makes sense to start there!